Types of Sentences

 - I know a boy who is a brilliant student.

-- I had a pen which I lost.
+- I had a pen which I had lost.

 All the underlined clauses are subordinate clauses because they do not have independent meanings and depend on principal clauses to complete their meanings.
 A subordinate clause consists of a clause marker.